Choice Book List

 - Calvin Thomas, Joseph O. Aimone and Catherine A. F.

-Macgillivray (editors): Straight
+Macgillivray (editors): Straight with a Twist: Queer

-- With a Twist: Queer Theory and the Subject of
+Theory and the Subject of Heterosexuality

 - William G. Tierney: Academic Outlaws:

-Queer Theory and Cultural Studies in the
+Queer Theory and Cultural Studies in the Academy

 - William B. Turner: A Genealogy of Queer